Making stable travel trailers – here’s how and why to do it

 A major towing risk is driving fast down a hill that has bends or changes in road camber.
 Particularly if braking, gravitational forces at the rear of a swaying trailer increase that sway.
 This is a particular risk on long winding motorway downgrades.
 And even more so in strong side winds.
 This mainly affects end-heavy trailers.
 To reduce risk, keep the speed below 70 km/h.
 Never brake (the tow vehicle) hard when descending a hill.
 It may cause the trailer to sway.

 Advice on forums is that accelerating corrects sway.
 Whilst true – it is safe only at low speed.
 Accelerating whilst swaying at higher speeds may cause the rig to exceed the critical speed at which sway suddenly escalates.
 In that event jack-knifing is likely.
-If your system permits, a safer way is by gently braking the caravan alone.
+If your system permits, a safer way is by gently braking the travel trailer alone.

 The effect of speed

-In Australia is that (excepting WA’s limit of 100 km/h) caravans under 4.5 tonne can legally be towed at up to 110 km/h.
+In Australia is that (excepting WA’s limit of 100 km/h) travel trailers under 4.5 tonne can legally be towed at up to 110 km/h.
 This is a speed limit, however.
 It is not a ‘recommended’ speed.
 Many drivers resent being held up by slow traveling vehicles.
 Towing a trailer that is heavier than the tow vehicle at speed, however, is risky.
 An emergency swerve, or strong side gust can trigger irreversible snaking.
 Most owners never experience this.
 But some do.

-Making stable caravans – various aids
+Making stable travel trailers – various aids

 Follow European practice by not carrying anything heavy on the A-frame.
 Locate gas bottles (if used) in a ventilated centrally located locker – or as close to the axles as possible.